Retropikzel/foreign-c/README.md

+---
+title: Portable Foreign Function Interface for R7RS Documentation
+---

-# Portable Foreign Function Interface for R7RS schemes
+# Portable Foreign Function Interface for R7RS

-Foreign function interface that is supported on multiple R7RS Sceheme implementations.

-Any help in form of constructive advice and bug reports are appreciated.
+Portable foreign function interface for R7RS.
+It is portable in the sense that it supports multiple implementations, as opposed to being portable by conforming to some specification.

 [Project](https://todo.sr.ht/~retropikzel/r7rs-pffi)